Branding FAQ

 Q. How long does a Re-Branding project typically take?

-A. In most cases, the whole process will take about six months – from our initial meeting until your new Brand Identity is launched to your constituents.
+A. In most cases, the whole process will take about six months – from the initial meeting until your new Brand Identity is launched to your constituents.
 Of course, there are many factors that can extend the process.

-Q. Is Dave a Branding Agency?
+Q. Do I need a Branding Agency?

 A. Just like any other field, Branding has many quality people working in it – and some who do not have the expertise required to provide an appropriate Branding program.
 In addition, Branding is not something many organizations do all the time.
 So they don’t know how to work through the processes needed to execute a great Brand.
 Even more importantly, experience shows that organizations aren’t always able to effectively communicate with branding suppliers (designers, printers, etc.).
 More than one organization has taken a “hit-and-miss” approach to getting a new logo design – and missed every time.